The Man We Loved To Hate?

 It could be stated that Mick McManus’s anonymity as manager was protected even more effectively than the identity of many a masked wrestler.
 Equally mysteriously, it came to light in 2011 via the Wrestling Heritage Talk Wrestling forum that, in the world of music, Mick McManus wrote Hawkwind's Silver Machine.
 We await further evidence that this was not a hoax.

 Whatever the circumstances of his fame, none can dispute Mick McManus’s lifetime dedication to the professional wrestling business, its disciplines and secrecy.
-As the famed Emperor Nero haircut goes on and on into Mick's nineties, protecting and promoting the good name of professional wrestling in the twenty-first century, we salute that professionalism and openly treasure one who, in this era of over-statement, can truly be termed a living legend.
+As the famed Emperor Nero haircut went on and on into Mick's nineties, protecting and promoting the good name of professional wrestling in the twenty-first century, we salute that professionalism and openly treasure one who, in this era of over-statement, could for thirteen years of the new millennium, truly be termed a living legend.

 Sign in or sign up now to read Members Only articles: Armchair Corner - Spring Heeled and Surly